 The information required is the site title, the admin username, admin email address, and first and last name.
 These really are general requirements for almost every hosting provider.

 After you are done entering the required information, you will need to press the ‘Install’ button and let the installation process work in the background.
 It should take only a couple of minutes for the whole process to run its course.

 You should see an Installation Complete message after everything is done, and you will be provided the login credentials to your WordPress site.
-If you see the above image, then everything is done correctly, and you are finished with the installation of WordPress to the HostGator platform.
+If you see the above image, then everything is done correctly, and you are finished with the installation of WordPress to the HostGator WordPress hosting platform

 Click the ‘Login’ button and enter the credentials so that you can view the admin dashboard.